With assistance from:

 Cost and Resources:

 Upon acceptance, each participant is required to pay an academic fee of $105 payable to the AMS Education Program.
+This fee is non-refundable.

 Each participant will be supplied with a variety of instructional resource materials, including those to be used in peer-led teacher training sessions.